niinavi/Jarjestelmaprojekti/documents/final_report.md

 Variety forms of visualizations can be created on Visualize page like line, area, pie and bar charts.

 All visualization in Kibana is based on aggregation queries in Elasticserach.
 Aggregration provides multi-dimensional grouping of results.
 Aggregations are the key to understand how visualizations are done in Kibana.
-(Lähde )
+(Shukla & Kumar 2017.
+Chapter Kibana UI.)

 This is not a deep dive to Kibana and aggregations, we just present simple way to start create visualizations.

 #### Metrics

 Most basic metric is count, it returns count of documents.
 Other ones are average, min, max and median, few to mention.
 It is easiest to start from count like how many visits (count) there are on our web page.
-(Lähde )
+(Shukla & Kumar 2017.
+Chapter Kibana UI.)

 #### Buckets

 Bucket means grouping of documents by common criteria.
 For example we can group visits to web site by origin countries.
 There are many types of buckets, simpliest is maybe terms.
 Terms works by grouping documents based on each unique term in the field.
-(Lähde )
+(Shukla & Kumar 2017.
+Chapter Kibana UI.)

 #### Create visualization